rvanbekkum/ps-xliff-sync/README.md

 If no trans-unit or translation is found, the unit is added and its target node is tagged with `state="needs-translation"`.

-Please check the documentation of the cmdlet for more information and the available parameters.
+Please check the documentation of the function for more information and the available parameters.

 ### Check XLIFF Translations

-The `Check-XliffTranslations` cmdlet will check for missing translations and/or for problems in translations in a specified XLIFF file.
+The `Check-XliffTranslations` function will check for missing translations and/or for problems in translations in a specified XLIFF file.
-To use the cmdlet you will need to specify the target file (`-targetPath`) and whether you want to check for missing translations (`-checkForMissing`) and/or problems in translations (`-checkForProblems`).
+To use the function you will need to specify the target file (`-targetPath`) and whether you want to check for missing translations (`-checkForMissing`) and/or problems in translations (`-checkForProblems`).
 If you let the command check for problems, then you can use the `translationRules` parameter to specify which technical validation rules should be applied.

 An example usage: